Logo Amsterdam University of Applied Sciences - link to home page

 About this programme

-This master programme aims to further develop your research skills and strengthen your critical reasoning on Occupational Therapy and Occupational Science.
-It offers a learning community with multi-national and multi-lingual students who possess a wealth of experience in education, research and practice.
-As a graduate, you will gain the international perspective and evidence-based approach that will help to solve problems and undertake quality improvement and research projects.
+This Master’s programme helps you improve your research skills and critical thinking in Occupational Therapy and Occupational Science.
+You will study together with students from different countries and languages, who bring experience from education, research, and practice.
+As a graduate, you will gain an international view and learn to use evidence-based methods to solve problems and improve care through research projects.

 Take a look at the programme